chlp/fsec-hw/telemetry-collector/README.md

 ## Known issues and todo

 * Large number of todos
 * Gracefully app termination.
 After receiving the termination signal, the application should stop taking new messages from the queue, process the already loaded ones, and exit.
 * Graceful degradation.
 Application need to continue to work without unnecessary parts.
 * If the message SQS queue crashes or restarts, we will continue working, but what happens if the Kinesis data stream restarts?
 * Where are tests?
 * Application starts with several of errors, waiting for SQS Queue to start
 * php/vendor folder.
 Need to build the vendor folder via composer, not drag it around.
+* php not the best option for an implemented application (I want more than one thread or event loop), but it's the most comfortable language for me.
+Because SQS and Kinesis are both new technologies for me, plus there are only 2 days, I wanted to minimize uncomfortable tools.